swannodette/mori/README.md

 ### Prerequisites

-You will first need to install the [Java](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) SDK, if it's not already installed on your system.
+You will first need to install the [Java](http://www.oracle.com/technetwork/java/javase/downloads/index.html) SDK, if it's not already installed on your system.

 On Windows, you will need to manually install [Leiningen](http://github.com/technomancy/leiningen).
-On UNIX-like systems, Leiningen will be installed within the project automatically if the `lein` executable is not found on your path, or if your version predates `2.0.0`.
+On UNIX-like systems, Leiningen will be installed within the project automatically if the `lein` executable is not found on your path or if your `lein` version predates `2.0.0`.

 ### Clone the repo